wineslab/ns-o-ran-grafana/README.md

 # Graphical Visualization of simulated ns3 data with Grafana

 This example showcases graphical data visualization using Grafana.
 Data is extracted from a 5G ns3 simulation into csv files and sent to an InfluxDB server via Telegraf.
 Grafana then gathers data and plots it on a dashboard, allowing for easier analysis and interpretation.
-The demo dashboard we created showcases two metrics, "pdcp_latency" and "tx_bytes," which were generated from the cu-up-cell-1.txt file within the simulation container.
-However, this is just a small sample of the vast amount of data that is going to be visualized in this way.
+We created three dashboards to showcase all the data generated from "cu-up", "cu-cp" and "du" files within the simulation container.
+As a next step, we plan to create a fourth dashboard to display aggregate data of interest.

 ## Services and Ports